10 Things You Should Know About Wrestling and Concussions

 Like football players and hockey players, many wrestlers cripple their bodies and minds doing what they love—permanently.
 Knee and back injuries, substance abuse, head trauma, depression: these issues don’t evaporate once someone hangs up the tights.
 In many cases—like Jake the Snake Roberts, Scott Hall, Kanyon, and others—they loom even larger and darker over retirement.

-Darren Aronofsky captured that fact beautifully in the brilliant Oscar-nominated film " target="_blank" rel="noopener">The Wrestler (2008), in which Mickey Rourke’s Randy “The Ram” Robinson struggles to cope with (or even survive) life after wrestling.
+Darren Aronofsky captured that fact beautifully in the brilliant Oscar-nominated film The Wrestler (2008), in which Mickey Rourke’s Randy “The Ram” Robinson struggles to cope with (or even survive) life after wrestling.
 The Ram lives in a trailer, scraping by on odd jobs, autographs, and smalltime shows, wrestling against a doctor’s advice.
 He plays an 8-bit videogame to relive the glory days, and battles nasty addictions he acquired on the road.
 It’s a powerful film, one that embodies so many of the industry’s demons, and one every wrestling fan should watch.
 (See also: The Resurrection of Jake the Snake.)

 After The Wrestler’s release, Aronofsky campaigned (in vain) for wrestlers to be admitted into the Screen Actors Guild (SAG), stating: